cloud-gov/cg-site/_posts/2016-12-28-release-notes.md

   - /updates/2016-12-28-release-notes/
 ---

-Curious what’s new that you might find helpful as a cloud.gov application developer?
+Curious what’s new that you might find helpful as a Cloud.gov application developer?
 Here are highlights from our platform updates over the past two weeks.
 <!--more-->

 ### Added
-- You can now create [S3 service keys]({{ site.baseurl }}/docs/services/s3#get-s3-bucket-credentials) to get direct access to your cloud.gov S3 buckets.
+- You can now create [S3 service keys]({{ site.baseurl }}/docs/services/s3#get-s3-bucket-credentials) to get direct access to your Cloud.gov S3 buckets.

 ### Changed
-- We upgraded Cloud Foundry (the underlying open source project that powers cloud.gov) to [Release v250](https://github.com/cloudfoundry/cf-release/releases/tag/v250), which includes updates to buildpacks and improvements for internal components.
+- We upgraded Cloud Foundry (the underlying open source project that powers Cloud.gov) to [Release v250](https://github.com/cloudfoundry/cf-release/releases/tag/v250), which includes updates to buildpacks and improvements for internal components.

 ### Security
 The Cloud Foundry upgrade included updates for the base filesystem used for running your application, addressing several security vulnerabilities in that filesystem.
 You can [restage your application](https://cli.cloudfoundry.org/en-US/cf/restage.html) to ensure you [incorporate fixes in the base filesystem](https://docs.cloudfoundry.org/devguide/deploy-apps/stacks.html#cli-commands) and are running the most recent language version supported by your [buildpack](https://docs.cloudfoundry.org/buildpacks/).